nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-iv/index.md

 Speaking about rules, I have another topic which needs its own section.
 It's about recycling.

 When I first registered myself in Zurich, I received the official guide for recycling.
-In the beginning I though, wow how they have it well organized.
+In the beginning I thought, wow how they have it well organized.
 Later on, I started struggling to divide my trash in multiple groups.

 The most difficult is paper and carton.
 Let's say you receive a package at home.
 In order to recycle the carton, you need to remove all the plastic, the paper, any stickers or tape.
 Sometimes it's very difficult to understand if something goes to carton or paper.
 For example, the bag from the supermarket goes to carton collection.